The Primary Difference Between Recruiters and Sourcers

 What is a Sourcer?

-The hiring manager will typically make the final hiring decision based on what the sourcer provides in terms of applicants.
+The hiring manager will typically make the final hiring decision based on what the sourcer provides regarding applicants.

 What is the difference between a recruiter and sourcer?

-They are both an important part of the overall recruitment process and they rely heavily on each other for success in their specific roles.
+They are both essential to the overall recruitment process and rely heavily on each other for success in their specific roles.

-To sum it up, a recruiter is more of a manager for the entire recruitment process where a sourcer is typically involved in the beginning stages of that process.
+To sum it up, a recruiter is more of a manager for the entire recruitment process, whereas a sourcer is typically involved in the beginning stages of that process.

 Why Do They Get Mixed Up So Often?

-You’ve probably been in a position where you have a ton of responsibilities, and for some reason, your boss decides you can take on more.
+You’ve probably been in a position where you have many responsibilities, and for some reason, your boss decides you can take on more.
 That happens with recruiters.

 In a sense, a recruiter is a sourcer sometimes, but a sourcer is never a recruiter.
 It’s like rectangles and squares if you know that old saying.